sdlhappylin/V-Rising-Server-Docker/README.md

 # Docker container for V-Rising Server
-use fragsoc/steamcmd-wine-xvfb to setup VRising Server This is a private docker image
+use fragsoc/steamcmd-wine-xvfb to setup VRising Server.

+This is a private docker image.
 ## Useage
 ### Build docker image on local
 *Tips：please query the usage for ubuntu, docker and docker-compose by yourself*